 Adding to this heady, market-driven, mix, was the Research Assessment Exercise (the RAE, now re-packaged as the REF).
 Research assessment isn’t cool these days, but, for a while, it brought some meritocracy into the stuffy closed shop of academic research, and drove a huge expansion of academic journals, university departments, research topics, and optimism.
-If you could get some articles published in refereed journals, then the academic world was your oyster as the newly minted business and management departments struggled to recruit enough staff to meet the surging student demand.
+If you could get some articles published in refereed journals, then the academic world was your oyster, as the newly minted business and management departments struggled to recruit enough staff to meet the surging student demand.
 It was a Klondike gold rush for academic late bloomers, corporate cast-offs, Marxist sociologists, not to mention late-blooming Marxist corporate cast-offs: there was no judgement, only redemption.
 I caught the mood of hope - if I could publish some stuff, I could realise my personal vision for a revised marketing pedagogy.
 If Kotler was bromide to marketing ed, I was going to be Viagra.
 I set to work trying to get my scribbling into print, gripped by the wholly irrational conviction that I had something to contribute.
 The Professor Welches of Kingsley Amis’s Lucky Jim were horrified that they might have to share the Senior Common Room with one of the new wave of pretenders professing in all manner of pseudo academic disciplines, like “Marketing,” but I felt that Marketing Educators could help to make university education better.
 For a short while, I had feature pieces making this point accepted in the Timer Higher (Hackley, 2004).
 After a while, my pitches stopped being accepted.
 Perhaps the old order at THES reasserted itself, as it did with the REF.

 That was back in the early days of research assessment when universities had to pretend to take research-led teaching seriously.
 I bought into this ethos wholeheartedly.
 I was excited that, finally, unleashed from petty college strictures, I could teach my own ideas, instead of being charged with the exegesis of texts written by others.
 In universities, unlike colleges, they even let you write your own courses.
 Imagine that.
 It seemed to me that research was fundamental to critical pedagogy because without it, our courses would be merely parroting received wisdom from mass selling textbooks, doing education that was Further, not Higher, and uncritical, instead of critical.
 Or at least, such was my naïve view on the matter.
 Research and scholarship, to me, seemed fundamental to critical pedagogy.
 What was more, the kind of research that was beginning to appear in marketing journals was inspiring.
 The critical management studies (CMS) movement was well-established as a minority pursuit in UK universities by then, and it seemed excitingly subversive.
 Later, marketing had its own version with Dougie Brownlie et al’s.
-(1999) Re-Thinking Marketing, while Stephen Brown (1993, 1995) created a new critical genre entirely, peppered with commercial insights and gags and stylistically anarchic compared to the typically turgid scholarly fare of business and management writing.
+(1999) Re-Thinking Marketing, while Stephen Brown (1993, 1995) created a new critical genre entirely, peppered with commercial insights and gags, and stylistically anarchic compared to the typically turgid scholarly fare of business and management writing.
 What could be more critical and subversive in BizMan studies than writing about it with insight, verve and humour?